 To ensure that your room is always well-lit, replace your regular lightbulbs with smart bulbs.
 These can be programmed to turn off and on at certain times during the day.
 Set your smart lightbulbs to turn on in the morning or around dusk when it starts to get dark.
-That way your room never feels too dark.
+That way, your room never feels too dark.

 Hang Mirrors Around the Room

 Mirrors are great for reflecting light and making a room feel larger.
-Place one or more mirror strategically around the room to help reflect light and make the room feel brighter.
+Place one or more mirrors strategically around the room to help reflect light and make the room feel brighter.
 If there is a window in the room, aim to have at least one mirror on the wall opposite to enhance the brightness in your dark room.

 Utilize Shiny Surfaces

 Mirrors aren’t the only things you can use in your room to add brightness.
 Shiny surfaces like chandeliers, silver, brass, metallics, or acrylic all reflect light.
-Décor like picture frames or lighting fixtures can be an easy way to add another shiny surface into your room.
+Décor, like picture frames or lighting fixtures, can be an easy way to add another shiny surface into your room.
 Simple, small additions of shiny surfaces here and there can easily bring additional light into the space.